tirth96/Client-Server-Distributed-Systems-Transparency-Concepts/README.md

 # Client-Server-Distributed-Systems-Transpency-Concepts
 A Java Command Line application which implements Transparency concepts of distributed system.
-Also, implementation of file read/write lock and storing metadata into built in H2 datbase.
+Also, implementation of file read/write lock and storing metadata into built in H2 database.
-External Libraries used:
+# External Libraries used:
 # Apache Commons Language 3
 Web Site: https://commons.apache.org/proper/commons-lang/
 Apache Commons Lang provides a host of helper utilities for the java.lang API, notably String manipulation methods, basic numerical methods, object reflection, concurrency, creation and serialization and System properties.